Ed Ruscha

 Ed Ruscha America Whistles Art News Magazine cover

-In 1962 Ruscha’s work was included in the groundbreaking and historically important exhibition entitled "New Painting of Common Objects" at the Pasadena Art Museum along with other legendary Pop artists, Roy Lichtenstein, Andy Warhol, Robert Dowd, Phillip Hefferton, Joe Goode, Jim Dine, and Wayne Thiebaud.
+In 1962 Ruscha’s work was included in the groundbreaking and historically important exhibition entitled "New Painting of Common Objects" at the Pasadena Art Museum along with other legendary Pop artists, Roy Lichtenstein, Andy Warhol, Robert Dowd, Phillip Hefferton, Joe Goode, Jim Dineand Wayne Thiebaud.
 Since his first major works on paper exhibition at the Minneapolis Institute of Art in 1972, Rushca has since gone on to exhibit at numerous museums and galleries including the Kunsthaus Zürich the Moderna Museet, Stockholm among others.

-"Drawing could be likened to thinking with a pencil.
+When asked what he would you say to young artists who ask you about the importance of drawing in their own work Ruscha exclaimed: "Drawing could be likened to thinking with a pencil.
 I sometimes think whistling is to drawing what a symphony is to painting.
 But a drawing can certainly be a noble finished product not to be taken as secondary to an oil-on-canvas or a piece of sculpture."